 Time and time again, we’ll ask our business partners, “what are you currently tracking on your website?” and we’ll get a response like, “we aren’t doing anything.”
-If you’re running a business, there’s no reason for you to not have an analytics package, such, as Google Analytics, implemented on your business site.
+If you’re running a business, there’s absolutely no reason for you not to have an analytics package, such as Google Analytics, implemented on your business site.
+Without Google Analytics, you’re 100% operating blindly; you don’t know who your customers are, which web pages they’re spending most of their time on, and what’s actually working from your marketing efforts.
+For us at Uplancer, this is considered a big miss for any website development project!

 Installing Google Analytics with a Plugin like WordPress Monster Insights

 This is as basic as it gets.
-They have a quick and dirty plugin that can get your Google Analytics (“GA”) up and running in minutes.
-WordPress comes with Monster Insights already installed so what you’ll need to do is update the plugin and follow the wizard.
+They have a quick and dirty plugin that can get your Google Analytics (GA) up and running in minutes.
+WordPress comes with Monster Insights already installed so what you’ll need to do is activate and update the plugin, and then follow the wizard.
 The catch is when you use Monster Insights, you’re limited to extremely basic analytics.
-In our opinion is a watered down version of what you actually need.
+In our opinion, it’s a watered-down version of what you actually need.

 Although the basic package is a great starting point, you’ll quickly grow out of it due to the limited reporting functionality.
 When you’re ready and want more robust analytics reporting, you’ll have to either pay for an upgraded Monster Insight plugin or install GA manually.
 Either way, you’ll need to pony up some resources for a deeper analysis through GA.
-Just remember, plugins are great but they can introduce other issues into your site, such as performance issues and even introducing issues with website functionality.
+Just remember, plugins are great, but they can introduce other issues to your site, such as poor website performance and broken website functionality.

 Installing Google Analytics the Manual Way

-One less plugin on your WordPress site is always a good thing because it declutters and improves your website performance.
+One less plugin on your WordPress site is always a good thing because it declutters and improves your website.
 And by integrating the code on the head or body of your website, you’ll gain access to the full Google Analytics suite.

 To start implementing, follow the below steps.
 We’re assuming that you’ve already created a Google Analytics account:

-1. First, you’ll need to confirm that you have a valid domain with an SSL certificate installed to ensure the functionality of the analytics.
+1. First, you’ll need to confirm that you have a valid domain with an SSL certificate installed to ensure that the analytics can work.

 2. Second, you’ll need to set up a data stream on your Google Analytics account.
 Link this data stream to your website.
 In doing so, you’ll need to verify your website domain to approve the submission of analytics data from your website to your account.